 This Superb Quality Victorian, Rich walnut Writing Slope dates from ca. 1890 and comes with a domed lid with brass plaques, key and working lock.
 The interior has a blue leather writing inset, concealed compartments, a removable pen rest and ink bottle with brass lid.

 This Very Attractive Large Figured Rosewood Antique Writing Slope with Brass Inlay dates from the Victorian era circa, 1860.
 It is of large proportions and the interior comprises of the original tooled leather writing insert, pen holder and inkwell.
 There is also an appealing secret compartment which has three small drawers.

-Unusual Pair Of Antique Victorian Solid Rosewood Boxes.
-They have decorative metal straps, key escutcheons and central engraved plaques.
+This unusual Pair Of Antique Victorian Solid Rosewood Boxes have decorative metal straps, key escutcheons and central engraved plaques.
 Both are constructed from the finest quality solid rosewood which is beautifully figured.
 One of the boxes is slightly finer in detail implying that they were originally made as a ‘His & Hers’ pair.